 The Bishop of St Albans commented: “Many colleagues from all sides of the House have heard the terrible and frightening stories of the rural communities who have been subject to illegal hare coursing or indeed have been unfortunate enough to experience it themselves.”

 At the same time, we were using our strong constituency links with North East Bedfordshire MP Richard Fuller who agreed to table a Private Members’ Bill, again focusing on strengthening the laws to tackle illegal hare coursing.

-With the pressure from MPs and Peers rising, the government has acted and now the new and extremely welcome legislation is on the statute books.
+With the pressure from MPs and Peers rising, the government acted and now the new and extremely welcome legislation is on the statute books.

-"We know that both these crimes continue to take a toll on farming businesses and families, and we will continue to work with government and rural police forces to ensure these strengthened laws are utilised to deliver meaningful results – a decline in cases of rural crime."
+NFU Vice President David Exwood acknowledged the huge toll these crimes take on farming businesses and families, and reiterated the NFU’s commitment to working with “government and rural police forces to ensure these strengthened laws are utilised to deliver meaningful results – a decline in cases of rural crime”.